kasperjunge/danish-bert-embeddings/README.md

 # Danish BERT Embeddings to boost your NLP Game!
-Code for making danish word embeddings with BERT as easy as possible!
+Package for making danish word+sentence embeddings with BERT 📜